swaptacular/swpt_accounts/protocol.rst

   message MUST be same as the corresponding values in the matching CRR_.
 The values of ``debtor_id``, ``creditor_id``, ``recipient`` and ``locked_amount`` MAY be verified as well.

+.. [#prepared-records] "prepared" CCR_\s MUST be, at some point, finalized (committed or dismissed), and the status set to "finalized".

 When a `RejectedTransfer`_ is received